 This professional corporate business consulting proposal will work well when pitching large companies, non-profits or government agencies.
 It’s clean, clear and formal without being stuffy.

-Consider creating both this business consulting presentation and the report template above.
+Consider creating both this business consulting presentation and the sample consulting proposal above.

 Your pitch deck should support your explanations.
 You don’t want them reading your slides and ignoring your presentation!